ChrisTitusTech/linutil/docs/userguide.md

 - **RPM Fusion**: RPM Fusion provides software that the Fedora Project or Red Hat doesn't want to ship.
 That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like yum and PackageKit.
 For more information visit: https://rpmfusion.org/
 - **Upgrade to a New Fedora Release**: Upgrades system to the next Fedora release
 - **Virtualization**: Enables Virtualization through dnf
-- **Btrfs Assistant, Snapper Config, grub-btrfs**: Installs Btrfs Assistant, Snapper, dnf snapper plugin and takes the first root(/) and /home snapshots.
-Enables snapper-timeline and snapper-cleanup services.
-Installs Grub-Btrfs.
-Notice: To perform a system recovery via grub-btrfs, perform a restore operation with Btrfs Assistant GUI after booting into the snapshot.
-Notice: If you used the default Fedora disk partitioning during OS installation, the /boot configured as an separate EXT4 partition.
-Therefore, it cannot be included in root snapshots.
-Backup separately.

 ### Ubuntu